 Table 4.
 Refrigerant Line Length Correction Factors ^{1, 2, 3}

-Piping length beyond the requirement (X), ft Cooling Capacity Correction Factor, F{CCC}
+Piping length beyond the requirement (X), ft Cooling Capacity Correction Factor, F {CCC}

 $3.3 < X \le 20$ 1.01

-$20 < X \leq 40$ 1.02
+$20 < X \le 40$ 1.02

-$40 \ < X \le 60$ 1.03
+$40 < X \le 60$ 1.03

 $60 < X \le 80$ 1.04

 $80 < X \le 100$ 1.05

 $100 < X \le 120$ 1.06

-Note:

-1. Due to the refrigerant line lengths required in the test setup as determined by laboratory personnel, a correction factor shall be applied to normalize the measured cooling capacity

-2. The piping length X is the additional refrigerant piping length above the minimum described in Section 5.1.6.1 that has been applied to at least 33% (minimum of 2) of the Indoor Units in the testing configuration.

-3 In all cases, the absolute minimum length necess sary to physically connect the system shall

-be used.

-4. Average piping length in addition to the minimum in Table 4 (X), ft for at least 33% (minimum of 2) of the Indoor Units. (the length (X) is the differential distance between the actual piping length between the Outdoor Unit and the Indoor Unit and the minimum requirement).
-2. The piping length X is the cumulative additional line length above the minimum as specified in Section 5.1.6.1.
-3. If tubing is not provided by the manufacturer, the absolute minimum length necessary to physically connect the system shall be used

-5.1.6.2 Outdoor Unit with No Match.
-An Outdoor Unit intended for use with R22 or R22-like refrigerants shall be deemed an Outdoor Unit with No Match (OUWNM).
+- 1. Due to the refrigerant line lengths required in the test setup as determined by laboratory personnel, a correction factor shall be applied to normalize the measured cooling capacity - 2.
+The piping length X is the additional refrigerant piping length above the minimum described in 5.1.6.1 that has been applied to at least 33% (minimum of 2) of the Indoor Units in the testing configuration. - 3.
+In all cases, the absolute minimum length necessary to physically connect the system shall be used. - 4.
+Average piping length in addition to the minimum in Table 4 (X), ft for at least 33% (min.
+2) of the Indoor Units.
+(The length (X) is the differential distance between the actual piping length between the Outdoor Unit and the Indoor Unit and the minimum requirement.) - 5.1.6.2 Outdoor Unit with No Match.
+An Outdoor Unit that is not distributed in commerce with any indoor units and is intended for use with R22 or R22-like refrigerants shall be deemed an Outdoor Unit with No Match (OUWNM).
 An OUWNM shall be tested with an indoor coil having nominal tube diameter of 0.375 in and an NGIFS of 1.0 or less (as determined in Section 5.1.6.3).
-An R22-like refrigerant is any refrigerant that has a 95 °F midpoint saturation absolute pressure that is \pm 18% of the 95°F midpoint saturation absolute pressure of R22.

-5.1.6.2.1 Dry-ship Units.
-Any Outdoor Unit shipped without a specified refrigerant from the point of manufacture, or if the unit is shipped such that more than two pounds of refrigerant is required to be added for testing to this standard shall be tested as an OUWNM.
-This shall not apply if either a) the factory charge is equal to or greater than 70% of the Outdoor Unit internal volume times the liquid density of refrigerant at 95°F or b) an A2L refrigerant is approved for use.

-5.1.6.3 Indoor Coil NGIFS.
+An R22-like refrigerant is any refrigerant that has a 95°F midpoint saturation absolute pressure that is \pm 18% of the 95°F midpoint saturation absolute pressure of R22. - 5.1.6.2.1 Dry-ship Units.
+Any Outdoor Unit shipped without a Specified refrigerant from the point of manufacture, or if the unit is shipped such that more than two pounds of refrigerant is required to be added for testing to this standard shall be tested as an OUWNM.
+This shall not apply if either a) the factory charge is equal to or greater than 70% of the Outdoor Unit internal volume times the liquid density of refrigerant at 95°F, or b) an A2L refrigerant is approved for use. - 5.1.6.3 Indoor Coil NGIFS.
 The Normalized Gross Indoor Fin Surface (NGIFS) shall be calculated as follows:

-$$NGIFS = 2 \cdot L_f \cdot W_f \cdot N_f / \dot{q}{A.Full}$$ 5.1
+$$NGIFS = 2 \cdot L_f \cdot W_f \cdot N_f / \dot{q}{A,Full}$$ 5.1

-5.1.7 Refrigerant Charging.
-All test samples shall be charged at Standard Rating Conditions (or condition at which the manufacturer indicates in the Installation Instructions) in accordance with the Installation Instructions or labels applied to the unit.
-If the Installation Instructions give a specified range for superheat, sub-cooling, or refrigerant pressure, the average of the range shall be used to determine the refrigerant charge.
+- 5.1.7 System Cooling Mode Expansion Device.
+For cases when cooling mode expansion device is not Specified in Manufacturer Installation Instructions, nor shipped with either the Indoor Unit or Outdoor Unit, test the system using a fixed orifice or piston type expansion device that is sized appropriately for the system. - 5.1.8 Refrigerant Charging.
+All test samples shall be charged at Standard Rating Conditions (or condition at which the manufacturer indicates in the Installation Instructions) in accordance with the Installation Instructions or labels applied to the unit, for field installation (laboratory charging instructions shall not be used).
+If the Installation Instructions give a Specified range for superheat, sub-cooling, or refrigerant pressure, the average of the range shall be used to determine the refrigerant charge.
 Perform charging of near-azeotropic and zeotropic refrigerants only with refrigerant in the liquid state.